Central Eastside Residential and Business Parking Permits

 Parking Permit Year 2021 - 2022 (Updated Information)

-Zone N and G are moving to an online system.
+Zone N and G moved to online system.
 With the new online system, say goodbye to paper permits and paper applications.
 Instead, you can apply, submit verification, pay, and manage permit(s) digitally.
 The system uses license plate numbers as virtual permits.

 Zone N permits are being phased out; see "Zone N Split from Zone G” section below.
 Only residents and businesses who bought zone N permits in 2019 and/or 2020 are eligible to apply for zone N permit(s).
 The number of permits you are eligible to purchase is capped at what was purchased in 2019.

-Visit our website here to apply for parking permits starting on March 15.
+Visit our website here to apply for parking permits (opened on March 15, 2021).
 Zone N and G offer the following permits:

 - Resident permits are $370 per permit.
 Discounted residential parking permits are $75 with financial hardship or reduced income.

 - Business permits are $370 per permit.
-Prorated if purchased at 6 months or more into the year.
-May purchase up to 70% FTE
+May purchase up to 70% FTE.
+Permits are prorated if purchased at 6 months or more into the year.

 - Daily guest permits are purchased in groups of 10 at $15 each, with up to 100 days allowed per address.